netdata/netdata/collectors/proc.plugin/README.md

 ### Real-time monitoring of Linux Anti-DDoS

-netdata is able to monitor in real-time (per second updates) the operation of the Linux Anti-DDoS protection.
+Netdata is able to monitor in real-time (per second updates) the operation of the Linux Anti-DDoS protection.

 It visualizes 4 charts: